gateremark/vllm-playground/docs/INSTALLATION_GUIDE.md

 pip3 show vllm | grep Location

 # If it shows: /home/vllm/.local/lib/python3.11/site-packages
+# Or: /workspace/.local/lib/python3.11/site-packages
-# Then you need to migrate to persistent storage
+# Then you should migrate to a venv
 ```

 ### Step 2: List Currently Installed Packages